benedekrozemberczki/karateclub/README.md

 **Citing**

-If you find *Karate Club* useful in your research, please consider citing the following paper:
+If you find *Karate Club* and the new datasets useful in your research, please consider citing the following paper:

 ```bibtex
 >@misc{karateclub2020,